 If you are ready to upgrade your old iPhone for a newest iPhone on the market take a look at this checklist to make sure your ready for the change over.
-This will ensure that all your data has been successfully transferred over and all of your important information removed from your old iPhone ready to be recycled or handed down to someone else.
+This will ensure the transfer from your old iPhone to new iPhone is seameless and that all your data has been successfully transferred over and all of your important information removed from your old iPhone ready to be recycled or handed down to someone else.

 Here is a list of things to do to your old iPhone before the upgrade.